 “These views are then shared with the decision-making organisations in the county, so together we can make a real difference.”

 Healthwatch Gloucestershire is currently encouraging people to share their views on how an extra £20 billion per year from the Government should be spent on local NHS services as part of the NHS Long Term Plan.

-You can participate in the What Would You Do? campaign via an online survey: https://www.healthwatch.co.uk/what-would-you-do, and by speaking directly to Healthwatch.
+You can participate in the What Would You Do? campaign via an online survey (closed 30 April 2019) and by speaking directly to Healthwatch.